stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

-*(irritated)* For-- Chr-- Ugh.
+_(irritated)_ For-- Chr-- Ugh.
 What is it with scientists and science people and naming things that are not the thing that they are naming?

 #### BEN

 No no no no no no no!
-To be fair, to be fair-- No no no. A Dyson sphere *is* a sphere, it's just basically a sphere with a livable-- it's a hollow sphere with a livable surface on the *inside*.
+To be fair, to be fair-- No no no. A Dyson sphere *is* a sphere, it's just basically a sphere with a livable-- It's a hollow sphere with a livable surface on the *inside*.

 #### TIM

-*(still irritated)* Then why did Bryn just say it's not a sphere?
+_(still irritated)_ Then why did Bryn just say it's not a sphere?
 What is going on? __[chuckles]__

 #### BRYN